christian-harsana/react-shopping-cart/README.md

 - Vite

 ## Updates
+<strong>18 Oct 2025:</strong>
+- Add some responsive design features mainly to navigation and cart display so the app still usable at smaller screen

 <strong>17 Oct 2025:</strong>
 - Attempt to speed up the initial API data fetch at the shop page by implementing pagination and updating the local storage caching.
 The initial fetch still takes quite a while.
 Need to find another way.
 - Implement skeleton loading for the cards to improve user feedback visibility